 – Submit your claim

 b.
-Call the Families Child Care Subsidy line on 136 150 Monday to Friday 8am to 8pm.
+Call the Families CCS line on 136 150 Monday to Friday 8am to 8pm.

 3. Track Your Claim

-After you submit your claim you’ll get a receipt advising that you’ve successfully submitted your claim, the ID number of your claim and an estimated completion date.
-You can track the progress of your claim
+After you submit your claim you will get a receipt advising that you’ve successfully submitted your claim, the ID number of your claim and an estimated completion date.
+You can track the progress of your claim:

-a. online by signing in to myGov and go to Centrelink
+a. online by sign in to myGov and go to Centrelink

 b. by using the Express Plus Centrelink mobile app